 Even though automatic updates are now a free feature of WordPress, there are some extra benefits to enabling the Smart Plugin Manager add-on from WP Engine or the Managed Plugin Updates service from Flywheel.

-Verdict: Both hosts have made automatic updates a paid add-on; however, WP Engine charge less for this so they win here.
+Verdict: Both hosts have made automatic updates a paid add-on, but WP Engine charges less for this so it wins here.

 Managed WordPress Backups